Designs via Free Probability: Conclusions and perspectives

+This condition is easily implementable on classical simulations of quantum dynamics and may be experimentally achievable via some of the techniques to measure OTOC, see e.g. \cite{li_measuring_2017, garttner_measuring_2017, landsman_verified_2019, joshi_quantum_2020, blok_quantum_2021}. \item The definition of $k$-freeness does not rely on the existence of eigenstates and it {naturally applies to arbitrarily time-dependent and noisy evolutions} (such as random circuits).
+As such, the vanishing-free cumulants above may be easily computed in a much larger class of quantum evolutions whose chaotic properties we may thus probe. \item Furthermore, this line of thought naturally includes the ETH ideas on \emph{equilibration at the level of ensembles of states}.
+Our free probability approach shows that the chaotic time evolution of pure states (equipped with the appropriate diagonal ensemble) is equivalent to quantum state designs from the point of view of observable fluctuations or entanglement entropies. \end{itemize} }

+{ As mentioned at the outset, all the new notions introduced in this work may, and perhaps sometimes need, be relaxed by replacing equalities with equalities up to a predefined precision $\epsilon$.
+Our approach is based on asymptotic definitions, however a rigorous definition of an $\epsilon$-approximated $k$-freeness would require a thorough discussion of the finite $D$ corrections.
+While in the case of full-matrices, further insights in this direction could be gained using the so-called `second-order freeness' \cite{collins2024second}, in the ETH case it remains an open question what to use as an effective dimension.
+Finite-size corrections may be relevant also in the discussion of fluctuations of multi-time observables such as $\mathbb E[\langle A(t) A\rangle^k]$.

-From the perspective of many-body dynamics, although we have restricted ourselves to considering ETH observables, our results remain too general.
-An important question concerns the implications of locality on the meaning and scaling of the free-$k$ times $t_k$.
-In this direction, it would be very interesting to understand what are the implications of $k$ freeness on the study of transport or the newer concept of ``deep thermalization''.
+Physically, an important question concerns the implications of locality on the meaning and scaling of the free-$k$ times $t_k$.
+In this direction, it would be very interesting to understand what are the implications of $k$-freeness on the study of transport. \\ This problem is linked to the relationship between $k$-freeness and deep-thermalization.
+As discussed in Section \ref{sec_deep}, these two are generally distinct issues, but it would be worthwhile to investigate if there are limiting cases where the two phenomena share mechanisms or time scales.\\ Finally, an interesting but challenging question concerns the fate of late-time $k$-freeness when ETH does not apply, such as for different forms of ergodicity breaking or in the case of integrable systems \cite{essler2023statistics}.